Search intent is understanding what type of information users are searching for when they enter a search phrase.

 This is one of the biggest mistakes in trying to rank!

-Google often changes the search results for a keyword based on what they think the correct search intent is, and often display more informational type pages vs transactional pages.
+Google often changes the search results for a keyword based on what they think the correct search intent is, and often displays more informational type pages vs transactional pages.

 But then Google changed the keyword intent to “informational,” and now only articles about the supplement are ranking.
 Now it would be very difficult for a brand to rank a product page there.

-It’s the same keyword, but because Google determined the search intent differently, the type of content you’ll need to create will change!
+Even though it’s the same keyword, because Google now sees the search intent differently, you’ll need to create a different type of content.

-This is a very common scenario, and why creating long-form content around your products or services gives you a higher chance for ranking versus trying to rank your product or service pages!
+This is a very common scenario, and why creating long-form content around your products or services gives you a higher chance of ranking versus trying to rank your product or service pages.

-So how do you make sure you understand the search intent of the keyword?
+So how do you make sure you understand search intent?

-For example, let’s take the word “email marketing software”.
+For example, let’s take the term “email marketing software.”